KaySnow/Kay-s-686-Utilities-Translations/en-GB/Guides/README.md

 4. Your guide must include:
    - A `Page` block with the `id="home"`.
    - Clear, logical, step-by-step instructions.
-5. Test your XML using `/checkguide` in the `#commands` channel of **LSPDFR-TS**.
+5. Test your XML using `/debug-guide` in the `#commands` channel of **LSPDFR-TS**.
+     - You can specify a Page `Id` in the command to see how the embed would look, excluding the buttons.
-6. Submit a Pull Request with a short summary of what your guide covers.
+7. Submit a Pull Request with a short summary of what your guide covers.

 ---